You are browsing a version that has not yet been released.

 How Doctrine keeps track of Objects

 Doctrine uses the Identity Map pattern to track objects.
 Whenever you fetch an object from the database, Doctrine will keep a reference to this object inside its UnitOfWork.
-The array holding all the entity references is two-levels deep and has the keys root entity name and id.
+The array holding all the entity references is two-levels deep and has the keys "root entity name" and "id".
 Since Doctrine allows composite keys the id is a sorted, serialized version of all the key columns.

 This allows Doctrine room for optimizations.
 If you call the EntityManager and ask for an entity with a specific ID twice, it will return the same instance: